linuxserver/docker-heimdall/README.md

 Access the web gui at http://SERVERIP:PORT

+## Adding password protection

+This image now supports password protection through htpasswd.
+Run the following command on your host to generate the htpasswd file `docker exec -it heimdall htpasswd -c /config/nginx/.htpasswd <username>`.
+Replace <username> with a username of your choice and you will be asked to enter a password.
+New installs will automatically pick it up and implement password protected access.
+Existing users updating their image can delete their site config at `/config/nginx/site-confs/default` and restart the container after updating the image.
+A new site config with the htpasswd support will be created in its place.

 ## Info

 * To monitor the logs of the container in realtime `docker logs -f heimdall`.